heyqule/erm_redarmy/README.md

 # ERM Redarmy
 This mod adds the player character and vehicles as an enemy force.
-They have heavy firepower.
+They have heavy firepower on single target with minor AOE attacks.

-They are weak against Fire/Explosive (Max 85 resist).
+They are weak against Acid/Poison (Max 85 resist).

 Credit:
 Human death sound from https://opengameart.org/content/11-male-human-paindeath-sounds Airplane graphic/sound from https://mods.factorio.com/mods/SuicidalKid/Aircraft

+Incompatible with IndustrialRevolution due to it replace base game asset on first data stage.

 ### Requirement
-* Enemy Race Manager >= 1.0
+* Enemy Race Manager >= 1.3
 * Factorio Standard Library >= 1.4.6
 * Factorio Base >= 1.1